duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 ##### Availability/Accessibility/Uses

+- Teachers can teach about the extent that robots are available to the public vs private sectors, accessibility of robots to people who may have accessibility issues, and the large amount of uses of UAV and autonomous systems.

 See also: The cost of autonomous systems may be high depending on the purpose of the robot.
 The high prices of robots currently are barring many people from more complex robots.

 See also: Robots can be used to help those with accessbility issues.

-See also: Autonomous systems and advanced technology may also be used to help with emergency aid purposes.
+See also: Beyond the other purposes already explained, autonomous systems and advanced technology may also be used to help with emergency aid purposes.
 Drones can be used to help with potentially locating lost items or people, or helping transport emergency items quickly (water for forest fires ex.).

-#### UN Guidelines for Emergency Uses of Drones and
+#### UN Guidelines for Emergency Uses of Drones

+- Teachers can teach that drones have been utilized by the UN.

 See also: UAVs have potential in three areas: humanitarian, development, and peacekeeping operations (UN).